Travelling in Central Africa – Why are we moving faster?

 The Central African Republic is a “no go zone” as a whole country so our time and movement here were limited.
 The plan to see the National Park instead of the capital has backfired due to visas.

-The good news is that while we were in CAR a peace deal with armed rebels has been signed so hopefully, the future will see some improvements.
+The good news is that while we were in CAR, a peace deal with armed rebels was signed, so hopefully, the future will see some improvements.

 Related Post Our experience visiting the Central African Republic